C2C 2025 Provocative Panel Presentations

 C2C FOR TEACHER EDUCATION

-How can teacher education programs foster meaningful relationships?
+How can teacher education programs foster meaningful relationships for social and educational change?
 This panel explores how educators are transforming teacher education through relational, place and land-based approaches to outdoor, environmental and sustainability learning.
-Join us to explore how teacher education can help weave together story, place, and practice.
+With perspectives from across Canada, join us to explore how teacher education can help weave together story, place, land and practice.

 Sara Davidson